AHRC Centre for Doctoral Training (Art and Design)

 - Digital Art / Curation: Professor Beryl Graham - firstname.lastname@example.org

-- General enquiries regarding the Centre: Professor Craig Richardson - email@example.com
+- General enquiries regarding the Centre: Professor David Campbell - email@example.com

 Arts and Humanities Research Council (AHRC) is the UK funding body for the arts and humanities.
 Each year the AHRC provides funding from the Government to support research and postgraduate study in the arts and humanities.
 Only applications of the highest quality and excellence are funded.
 Research supported by this investment provides social and cultural benefits and also contributes to the economic success of the UK.
 For further information on the AHRC, please see www.ahrc.ac.uk.